MyCryptoHQ/knowledge-base-content/how-to/getting-started/how-to-buy-ether-with-usd.md

 ## Now, the fun part!
 How To Buy ETH with USD

-You can go to [buy.mycrypto.com](https://buy.mycrypto.com/) and use our Simplex integration, or alternatively, use an exchange for purchasing cryptocurrency.
+You can go to [buy.mycrypto.com](https://escape.mycrypto.com/buy.html), or alternatively, use an exchange for purchasing cryptocurrency.

 ## Buying through an exchange